this photo series captures what microaggressions feel like

 My friend Mike Souvanthalisith was curating a photo exhibition at the restaurant Burma Lane and asked me to take part.
 Most of my work was fashion-based, so I thought I could do something more personal with a message I have not been able to express in fashion.
 In the creative world, Asians are mainly sidelined to be behind the scenes — not so much in front of the camera — whether that's in fashion or film.
 I thought it would be cool to shoot a series in a cinematic way so Asians would be the protagonists.

 You mentioned in our past conversations that you haven't shot many Asian models in your fashion work.
 Why has that been the case?

 I think there aren't many male Asian models compared to females.
 Thomas, one of the guys in the photos, is one of the very few Asian male models in Melbourne.
-But to be really honest, I think I still need to take that step forward of choosing to shoot more non-white faces and trying to push that harder with people I work with.
+But to be really honest, I think I still need to take that step forward of choosing to shoot more non-white faces and trying to push that harder with the people I work with.
 Sometimes when an agency forwards me a list of models to shoot, there's only one Asian face.
 Recently I had a chance to do a paid shoot for a publication in Asia.
-They straight up told me they wanted a Caucasian model because that's what is seen as luxurious and prestigious, even though the photos would only be seen in Asia.
+They straight up told me they wanted a Caucasian model because that is what's seen as luxurious and prestigious, even though the photos would only be seen in Asia.

 How did your subjects feel about re-staging moments where they experienced racism and various microaggressions?